Part Two: The Traditions

 IMS, established in 1975 in rural Massachusetts, pioneered long-form silent retreats in America.
 The three-month residential retreats, modelled on Burmese monastery practice, include the most rigorous meal discipline of any American Buddhist centre.

 During these long retreats, every meal is eaten in complete silence, often in the meditation hall itself.
 Retreatants serve themselves from shared dishes, taking only what they need.
-The practice reveals patterns invisible in ordinary eating: how much you take when no one is watching, whether you finish everything on your plate, how quickly you eat when there is no conversation to slow you down.7
+The practice reveals patterns invisible in ordinary eating: how much you take when no one is watching, whether you finish everything on the plate, how quickly you eat when there is no conversation to slow you down.7

 Gampo Abbey: Tibetan Buddhism in Nova Scotia